Middle Fork Salmon River in Idaho

 This USDA webpage contains links to monthly percent-of-normal snowpack (BASN), and daily snowpack water-content data (BASS) that you can correlate.

 The Handbook to the Middle Fork of the Salmon River (guidebook by Quinn, Quinn, Quinn, and King) catalogs 341 rapids, not including any on the Main Salmon.
 They designate 23 class III rapids and 7 class IV rapids.
-My feeling is that they overrate class IV and underrate class I rapids.
-Their guidebook is worth consulting for pictures and history.
-At high water, many people still rate Impassible Canyon as class IV.
+I feel that they overrate class IV and underrate class I rapids, but their guidebook is worthwhile for pictures and history.
+At high water, Impassible Canyon is definitely class IV.

-Photographs were taken on different trips but all at moderately low flows, between 2 and 3 feet on the gauge,
+Photographs were taken on different trips, all at moderately low flows between 1.8 and 3 feet on the gauge.

 Put in at the Boundary Creek launch site, where a handy wooden boat ramp helps you lower big boats to the river.
 A ranger cabin and group briefing area are at the top.
 Uphill about a quarter mile is the Boundary Creek campsite, where most boaters stay the night before.